Skip to content

 Authorization also uses the claims in the token.
 Specifically, for each of the claims in the party assignment, there must be a matching claim with the correct value in the token.

-It is possible to authorize only a specific user through a user-specific claim, such as the preferred_username claim, as demonstrated in example 4.
+It is possible to authorize only a specific user through a user-specific claim.

 {